iabraham/bioe205/lectures/lec04/index.md

 whereas the RMS value is more of a statement about the essential magnitude of the signal.

-The following table lists the RMS values of a some periodic oscillatory wave forms with characteristic amplitude $A$ (i.e. the maximum and minimum amplitude is $\pm A$).
-In case of periodic signals, it suffices to use Eq. \eqref{rms}
+The following table lists the RMS values of some periodic oscillatory waveforms with characteristic amplitude $A$ (i.e. the maximum and minimum amplitude is
-over one period and for symmetric periodic signals, the interval of integration can be even shorter.
+$\pm A$).
+In the case of periodic signals, it suffices to use Eq. \eqref{rms} over one period and for symmetric periodic signals, the interval of integration can be even shorter.

 | Wave Type |  RMS | Wave Type | RMS | Wave Type | RMS  |
 |-----------|----- |-----------|-----|-----------|------|